Annual season management

-Species managed under the CPS FMP are categorized as actively managed (Pacific sardine and Pacific mackerel), monitored (market squid, jack mackerel, northern anchovy), or prohibited harvest (krill).
+The species managed under the CPS FMP are Pacific sardine, Pacific mackerel, jack mackerel, northern anchovy, and market squid.
+Krill is included in the CPS FMP, but is a prohibited harvest species.
 In addition, there are two species classified as Ecosystem Component species (jacksmelt and Pacific herring), which are not subject to management measures.

 Pacific sardine

 The directed fishery for Pacific sardine has been closed since July 1, 2015, because the estimated biomass has been below the Cutoff value of 150,000 metric tons.
-The April 2019 Pacific sardine stock assessment indicated an estimated biomass of 27,547 metric tons.
-This is below the overfished threshold of 50,000 mt, and NMFS declared the stock overfished in June 2019.
-The Council is required to develop a rebuilding plan and deliver it to NMFS by October 2020.
+The April 2019 Pacific sardine stock assessment indicated an estimated biomass of 27,547 metric tons, which is below the overfished threshold of 50,000 mt.
+NMFS declared the stock overfished in June 2019.
+The Council adopted a rebuilding plan in September 2020 which was approved by NMFS in June 2021.

-There are incidental allowances for sardine harvested in other CPS and non-CPS fisheries.
+There are incidental allowances for Pacific sardine harvested in other CPS and non-CPS fisheries.
 Small-scale (‘minor directed’) and live bait fishing can also take place, subject to annual catch limits and management measures.
-At its April 2020 meeting the Council adopted measures for the 2020-2021 as described in the decision document for that meeting.
+Each April, the Council sets the harvest specifications and management measures for the next fishing year (July 1-June 30).

 Pacific mackerel